 The street food in Bangkok is a huge part of the culture, making it an important part of a visitor’s immersive experience too.
 Like many southeast Asian countries eating street food is a fun, if not slightly chaotic experience.
 However, it can also be a little precarious if your stomach isn’t accustomed to the food hygiene (or lack there of).
 On the rare occasions I eat street food now, I only choose freshly cooked vegetarian options.
 But, I’ll admit after years of falling ill from street food, I very rarely eat it.
 Many love the street food in Bangkok though and even if you don’t want to partake, you should definitely go to the markets to walk through, mix with the locals and check out some of the traditional dishes on offer.
 Yaowarat Road in Chinatown and the infamous Khao San Road in central Bangkok are both popular street food strips.

-A tuk tuk foodie tour is a great way to try a little street food and a unique way to see the city too.
+When it comes to fun things to do in Bangkok at night, a tuk tuk foodie tour is a great way to try a little street food and a unique way to see the city at night too.
 It’s a unique way to go for a tuk tuk ride if you are tempted, too.
 You’ll drive in tuk tuk convoy around Bangkok at night, stopping for street food and drinks at a mystery bar along the way.

 Book a Long-Tail Boat Tour